FStraceski/ball_catcher/README.md

 are sent over bluetooth to the bluetooth virtual serial port on the raspberry pi A small script on the raspberry pi relays everything in the bluetooth port out through the GPIO serial pins on the pi, and into the EV3.

+All scripts run on PC, except ev3_main.py which runs on the ev3